Jayanthi0502/QIIME2_pipeline/README.md

 - Move into the cloned folder.
 - You can find the download script along with verification here:
 [scripts/download_data.sh](scripts/download_data.sh)
+- Before downloading the fastq files, make sure to change directories -- prefereably to a folder which would only contain the raw data.
 - Check for the differences in file size manually too.
 If any file was downloaded incompletly, redownload it.
 ## Preprocessing
 ## Running QIIME2